 Forecasting

-Forecasting is the foundation of successful WFM.
-It involves analyzing historical data to predict future customer interactions accurately.
-By examining past call volumes, email inquiries, chat sessions, and other contact types, you can identify patterns and trends that help you anticipate future demand.
+Forecasting is the blueprint for a successful contact center WFM strategy.
+It involves analyzing historical data to predict future customer interactions accurately, like call volumes, email inquiries, chat sessions, and other contact types.
+Spotting trends and patterns allows you to prepare for peak times, avoid understaffing, and keep customers happy.

 Effective forecasting takes into account various factors, such as: